 Our home is in an area of outstanding natural beauty and heritage and with sites of special scientific interest on our doorstep, we feel a particularly strong responsibility to care for and protect our natural environment, and to encourage others to do the same.

-We are committed to being a plastic free festival and are part of the Green Arts Initiative and a member of Vision:2025, aimed at becoming a Net Zero event.
+We are part of the Green Arts Initiative and a member of Vision:2025, aimed at halving emissions by 2025.